qgis/QGIS-Documentation/source/documentation_guidelines/substitutions.rst

 Usage
 =====

-When you want to use an icon from |qgis| in a rst document there is a big chance that there is allready a substitution defined in conf.py that can/should be used.
+When you want to use an icon from |qg| in a rst document there is a big chance that there is allready a substitution defined in conf.py that can/should be used.
 When a new icon in QGIS is added it should be added first to conf.py before it is used in a rst document.